 In the surrounding sand is a sand shovel, the ever popular Chubby Flyer plane, and 4 big and 4 baby swings.

 Under the canopy of trees and near the picturesque gardens are benches and a few picnic tables.

 The old wading pool has been newly replaced by a lovely-looking splash pad.
-I’ll visit at some point this summer, but in the meantime you can find a picture and details HERE.
+You can find details HERE.